-This first contact is not a formal interview but a moment for everyone to meet.
+This first contact meeting is not a formal interview but a moment for everyone to meet.
 Potential supervisors are excited to meet you and will try to make sure you can have all the tools to make a very good application.

-- Don't share things you do not feel comfortable sharing and that might be too personal to you. - Use that moment to ask questions about the project, data, and methods that might not be clear to you. - The MRC LID Studentships are a great opportunity for potential placements that can contribute to your development as a researcher.
-So do ask about potential placements and collaborations that they might have considered and could lead to that. - Researchers are usually part of a larger team, so do ask them about their collaborations, and what opportunities to work collaboratively you might find within the team.
+- Use this opportunity to ask questions about the project, data, and methods that might not be clear to you. - The MRC LID Studentships are a great opportunity for potential placements that can contribute to your development as a researcher.
+So do ask about potential placements and collaborations that they might have considered and could lead to that. - Researchers are usually part of a larger team, so do ask them about their collaborations, and what opportunities to work collaboratively you might find within the team. - Don't feel that you need to share anything you do not feel comfortable sharing and that might be too personal to you.